mrazomej/phd/docs/src/chapter_05/section_04_moment_cme.md

 $y$ to be zero, none of the terms depend on any moment that involves the protein number.
 Therefore $y' \leq y$ is satisfied.
 Also, the highest moment in Eq.
-$\ref{eq:second_mom_mRNA}$ also satisfies $x' + y' \leq x + y$ since the second moment of mRNA doesn't depend on any moment higher than
+$\ref{eq:second_mom_mRNA}$ also satisfies $x' + y' \leq x + y$ since the second moment of mRNA does not depend on any moment higher than
 $\mathbf{\left\langle{m^2}\right\rangle}$.
 To demonstrate that this is true for any $x$ and $y$, we now rewrite Eq. $\ref{eq:mom_ode_factorized}$, making use of the binomial expansion
 $$
 (z \pm 1)^n = \sum_{k=0}^n {n \choose k} (\pm 1)^{k} z^{n-k}.
 $$
-Just as before, let's look at each term individually.
-For the mRNA production term we have
+Just as before, let us look at each term individually.
+For the mRNA production term, we have
 $$
 \mathbf{R}_m
 \mathbf{\left\langle{p^y \left[ (m + 1)^x -m^x \right]}\right\rangle} =